Skip to content

 Summary

-Volt is a credible open banking specialist with two real differentiators — Brazil PIX as merchant of record, and multi-rail breadth across UK, EU, Brazil and Australia from a single API — but premium pricing and a much smaller scale than Trustly.
+Volt is a credible open banking specialist with two real differentiators, Brazil PIX as merchant of record and multi-rail breadth across UK, EU, Brazil and Australia from a single API, but with premium pricing and a much smaller scale than Trustly.
+As of February 2026 Volt also takes USDC and EURC stablecoin pay-ins at checkout, narrowing the historic crypto gap (though it still does not handle BTC/ETH/USDT).
 For an operator with Brazil expansion plans or multi-region ambitions who wants one OB integration to cover several markets, Volt makes sense.
 For an operator who needs the cheapest European open banking option or the deepest Nordic bank coverage, Trustly remains the default choice.
 The clean regulatory record, the UK FinTech of the Year 2024 award and the IVP-led Series B suggest a well-capitalised, well-regarded company.
-The 2024-2025 leadership churn and 2.1% take rate are the genuine concerns.
+The September 2024 CEO transition to Interim CEO Steffen Vollert (with founder Tom Greenwood moving to lead the VX2 stablecoin spinoff), the August 2024 departure of co-founder Jordan Lawrence, and the 2.1% take rate are the real concerns.

 Strongest Point

 Brazil PIX merchant of record.
-Volt is one of very few open banking providers offering full MoR for PIX, which lets operators accept BRL deposits without a Brazilian entity.
-Settlement runs in seconds versus weeks through correspondent banking.
+Volt is one of very few open banking providers offering full MoR for PIX, which lets operators accept BRL deposits without a Brazilian entity, with settlement in seconds versus weeks through correspondent banking.
 For the wave of European operators testing Brazil ahead of full regulated market rollout in 2025-2026, this is the fastest path live and the biggest reason to pick Volt over Trustly or Brite.
-The multi-rail single-API approach is the secondary strength — ten real-time rails behind one OpenAPI, instead of integrating to each market separately.
+The multi-rail single-API approach is the secondary strength: ten real-time rails behind one OpenAPI instead of integrating to each market separately.

 Key Limitation

 Pricing.
 Volt's effective 2.1% take rate is 5-7x what raw bank-API providers like Token.io or Yapily charge per transaction, and roughly 2-4x what Trustly charges on European deposits.
-The premium is real — routing, virtual accounts, Circuit Breaker and MoR are non-trivial — but for high-volume operators the cost adds up.
-On £1M monthly transaction value, a 1% rate difference is £120k per year.
-Negotiate hard, push for volume tiers, ask for the unbundled rate without Connect and MoR if you do not need them.
+The premium is real, since routing, virtual accounts, Circuit Breaker and MoR are non-trivial, but for high-volume operators the cost adds up.
+On £1M monthly transaction value, a 1% rate difference is £120k per year, so negotiate hard, push for volume tiers, and ask for the unbundled rate without Connect and MoR if you do not need them.
 The secondary limitation is scale: Volt is much smaller than Trustly by transaction volume, with a shorter public iGaming reference list.

 Recommendation

 Add Volt if you are expanding into Brazil and want to test PIX without setting up a local entity, or if you want multi-rail coverage (UK + EU + Brazil + AU) from a single integration.
-Pair Volt with Trustly if you also need deep Nordic and broader European OB coverage — the two products complement rather than fully substitute.
+Pair Volt with Trustly if you also need deep Nordic and broader European OB coverage, since the two products complement rather than fully substitute.
 Pair Volt with a card processor (Nuvei, Worldpay, Adyen) and a crypto processor (CoinsPaid, NOWPayments) for a complete operator stack.
-Do not pick Volt alone if your core volume is European and Brazil is not on your roadmap — Trustly or Brite are cheaper for that case.
+Do not pick Volt alone if your core volume is European and Brazil is not on your roadmap, since Trustly or Brite are cheaper for that case.
 Push the contract on rate, ask for operator references in your region, and confirm SLAs in writing given the limited public review coverage.
 Updated May 2026.

 Pros

-• Brazil PIX merchant-of-record is genuinely differentiated.
-Volt collects BRL via PIX, does the FX, files the Central Bank of Brazil reporting and settles to the merchant in EUR/USD/GBP — all without the operator needing a Brazilian entity.
+• Brazil PIX merchant-of-record stands apart.
+Volt collects BRL via PIX, does the FX, files the Central Bank of Brazil reporting and settles to the merchant in EUR/USD/GBP, all without the operator needing a Brazilian entity.
 For European operators testing Brazil ahead of the 2025-2026 regulated market rollout, this is the fastest path live.
-Trustly does not run PIX as merchant of record.
-Local-method aggregators like PayRetailers and AstroPay do, but their fee stack is structured differently and most do not include the routing and virtual-account features Volt bundles.
+Trustly does not run PIX as merchant of record, and local-method aggregators like PayRetailers and AstroPay do, but their fee stack is structured differently and most do not include the routing and virtual-account features Volt bundles.

 • Virtual accounts per player solve a real reconciliation problem.
-Each player gets a unique virtual IBAN.
-Inbound deposits map automatically to the depositing user without name-matching, BIN-matching or manual review.
+Each player gets a unique virtual IBAN, so inbound deposits map automatically to the depositing user without name-matching, BIN-matching or manual review.
 For an operator processing thousands of small deposits per day this is a meaningful back-office cost reduction.
-The product is enabled by the UK EMI licence — a capability not every open banking provider can offer because issuing virtual accounts requires e-money authorisation.
+The product is enabled by the UK EMI licence, a capability not every open banking provider can offer because issuing virtual accounts requires e-money authorisation.

 • Circuit Breaker is a credible fraud product for open banking specifically.
-Most fraud tools are built for cards — the rules and signals (CVV, BIN, AVS) do not translate to A2A.
-Circuit Breaker scores by transaction count, volume, amount, device fingerprint, IP, email, bank scheme and country combinations.
-Merchants can write custom rules.
+Most fraud tools are built for cards, where the rules and signals (CVV, BIN, AVS) do not translate to A2A.
+Circuit Breaker scores by transaction count, volume, amount, device fingerprint, IP, email, bank scheme and country combinations, and merchants can write custom rules.
 For gambling-specific fraud patterns (rapid deposit bursts, mule accounts, geographic anomalies) this works better than retrofitting card tools.
 Launched 2021, refined since.

 • Strong instant payout capability across all supported rails.
-Withdrawals push back to the player's source bank account in under 10 seconds on Faster Payments, SEPA Instant, PIX and PayTo.
-Compare with Paysafe at up to 24 hours and Worldpay at 24-48 hours for card payouts.
-The single-API approach means your withdrawals team is not maintaining four different payout integrations across markets.
-Instant payouts measurably improve player retention metrics in regulated markets.
+Withdrawals push back to the player's source bank account in under 10 seconds on Faster Payments, SEPA Instant, PIX and PayTo, against Paysafe at up to 24 hours and Worldpay at 24-48 hours for card payouts.
+The single-API approach means your withdrawals team is not maintaining four different payout integrations, and instant payouts measurably improve player retention metrics in regulated markets.

 Cons

 • Premium pricing for open banking.
 Business of Payments' analysis of Volt's 2023 filings put effective take rate at 2.1% (revenue per transaction of £1.46 on £70 ATV).
-Industry typical open banking pricing is 20-25 pence per transaction — Volt charges roughly 5-7x that.
-You are paying for routing, virtual accounts, Circuit Breaker and Brazil MoR rather than raw bank-API access.
-If all you need is the API, Token.io and Yapily are significantly cheaper.
+Industry typical open banking pricing is 20-25 pence per transaction, so Volt charges roughly 5-7x that.
+You are paying for routing, virtual accounts, Circuit Breaker and Brazil MoR rather than raw bank-API access, and if all you need is the API, Token.io and Yapily are significantly cheaper.
 Trustly's 0-1% deposit fee with revenue share is also dramatically lower for high-volume operators.

 • Trustpilot 2.6/5 from 4 reviews is statistically meaningless but optically bad.
-Whenever a player searches 'Volt payment review', that 2.6/5 with 100% one-star is what they see.
+Whenever a player searches 'Volt payment review,' that 2.6/5 with 100% one-star is what they see.
 Trustly's 2.9/5 from 3,187 reviews looks similar but at least the volume contextualises it.
-Volt has no meaningful B2B review coverage on G2 (no page) or Capterra (page exists, zero reviews).
-Operators evaluating Volt have to rely on direct references rather than aggregated peer reviews.
+Volt has no meaningful B2B review coverage on G2 (no page) or Capterra (page exists, zero reviews), so operators evaluating Volt have to rely on direct references rather than aggregated peer reviews.

 • Geography is narrower than the headline suggests.
-The '33 countries' list is heavily European — 25 of those countries are in Europe.
-The non-European coverage is Brazil and Australia.
-No US, no Canada, no LATAM outside Brazil, no Asia, no Africa, no Middle East.
-For multi-region operators, Volt covers Europe-plus-Brazil-plus-Australia and you still need Trustly or local processors for the US, AstroPay for Mexico/Argentina/Colombia/Chile, Triple-A or local rails for Asia.
+The '33 countries' list is heavily European, with 25 of those countries in Europe, and the non-European coverage is Brazil and Australia.
+There is no US, no Canada, no LATAM outside Brazil, no Asia, no Africa and no Middle East.
+For multi-region operators, Volt covers Europe-plus-Brazil-plus-Australia and you still need Trustly or local processors for the US, AstroPay for Mexico/Argentina/Colombia/Chile, and local rails for Asia.
 Volt is not a one-provider solution to global payments.

 Ready to evaluate Volt for your business?